 Universal Life Insurance

-These type of policies are typically more flexible than Whole Life insurance policies.
+Universal Life Insurance policies are typically more flexible than Whole Life Insurance policies.

 What is Universal Life Insurance?